-You’ve invested a lot into your outdoor pool and there’s nothing quite like cooling off in the crystal clear water on hot days.
+You’ve invested a lot of time, money, and energy into making your outdoor pool a clean, enjoyable feature in your home.
+And there’s nothing quite like cooling off in that crystal clear water on a hot day.
 Pool heaters for in-ground pools can be even more of an investment, but the benefits of heated water in your outdoor oasis greatly outweigh the cost.
 You’ll have a more comfortable swimming experience, and if you live in a cooler climate, you can lengthen your swimming season significantly.
 With the different types of pool water heaters on the market, what’s the best one for your pool and the area you live in?
-We’ll dive into the two most popular types so you can decide between gas and heat pump pool water heaters.
+We’ll dive into the two most popular types so you can decide which is best for you: Gas vs heat pump pool water heaters.

-Gas pool water heaters have been around for a long time, so they are tried and true options for heating your pool.
+Gas pool water heaters have been around for a long time, so they’re tried and true options for heating your pool.
 They work by pulling water in and using natural or propane gases to heat the water.
-Then they return the water to the pool, all warmed and cozy.
+Then they return the water to the pool, all warm and cozy.

-Gas heaters are popular among pool owners because it heats the pool quickly and keeps the pool’s temperature stable, regardless of outdoor temperature.
+Gas heaters are popular among pool owners because they heat the water quickly and keep the pool’s temperature stable, regardless of outdoor temperature.
 For this reason, gas pool water heaters are ideal for pool owners in cooler climates who use their pool less frequently, particularly at the beginning or end of the summer when the outside temperature fluctuates often.

 Compared to other, more energy-efficient pool heaters, gas pool heaters are more economical upfront.
 Their price tags are significantly lower, running between $1,500 and $2,500, and the cost of installation can run as low as $500.
 Installation is particularly low if your home already has gas energy hookups.
 If you want to stick to a lower budget for the first year of use, a gas pool heater is a good option.

-While initial costs are low, with so many moving parts in these machines, there is a higher likelihood that maintenance will be required, which will be an additional cost and headache.
+While initial costs are low, with so many moving parts in these machines, there is a higher likelihood that maintenance will be required.
+This could end up being an additional cost and headache.
 Gas pool heaters also tend to have a shorter overall lifespan than their heat pump counterparts since maintenance costs will eventually rise to the point where purchasing a new model will be more cost-effective.

 Due to the longer heating process, heat pumps take longer to heat the entire pool overall.
 They are not ideal if you want to shut it off frequently and only turn it on when the pool is in use.
 If you have this type of pool water heater, it’s better to keep it running more often so that the pool water is nice and warm when you decide to go for a swim.